macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 13: May 18, 2020

+**Today's Progress**: #R9D13 Phaser 3 Course on Udemy succesfully finished.
+I was expecting more from it.
+Unfortunately I do not recommend it.
+Practiced @ Leetcode: "Flood Fill", "Best Time to Buy and Sell Stock with Cooldown" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Rank 359 @ Codewars - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 12: May 17, 2020

 **Today's Progress**: #R9D12 I went with my wife on a daily bike trip organized by the local rider's club Practiced algorithms @ Leetcode: "Valid Perfect Square", "Find the Town Judge" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode